AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 #### Shuko Claws

 *Wondrous Item (Shinobi Prosthetic Attachment), Very Rare, Minor, Mundane* </br>
-This attachment grants you hidden hooked blades, designed after the claws of the Nekotaiyō, to help climb perilous heights.
+This attachment grants you hidden hooked blades, designed after the claws of the Nekotaiyō to help climb perilous heights.
 As a Bonus Action you can extend or retract these claws.
 While extended, you gain a Climb Speed equal to half of your Speed.
 In addition, if you take the Attack Action on your turn you can use your Bonus Action to make an attack with the claws.
 They are Martial Melee weapons that deal 1d4 + your Strength Modifier Slashing damage.

 }}